- Are you overwhelmed with everything going on in your life?

-- Do you feel somehow confused, restless or bored at work?
+- Are you feeling somehow confused, restless or bored at work?

 - Do you doubt your work skills or experience in meeting new expectations?

-- Are you experiencing an “empty nest” now that there are no children at home?
+- Has the experience of an “empty nest” started now that there are no children at home?

 - Are you concerned with changes in your health?